Package 'testcorr'

 plot

 Logical.
-If TRUE the test statistics and their critical values are plotted.
+If TRUE, 1) the test statistics (J) and their critical values are plotted and 2) the cumulative test statistics (C) with their critical values are plotted.
 Default is TRUE.
+Can be a logical vector for each of the plots 1)-2).

 var.name